Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

     ↳ **Method:** Mr. Hyde possesses his own key and uses this door as if "approaching home."
 This is his primary and seemingly exclusive point of entry and exit.
 /END 🚪 **Laboratory Entrance (The By-Street)**

 /START
+### 🔬 **Laboratory & Cabinet Interior** [Strength: Medium]
+*   **[Access Route]** Can be reached from the main house by passing through the kitchen offices and crossing a yard (formerly a garden).
+This was the route Mr. Utterson was taken on his first visit to this part of the house.
+*   **[Laboratory Theatre]**
+    ↳ **Description:** A "dingy, windowless structure" that was once a surgical theatre for students.
+Now it lies "gaunt and silent," with tables laden with chemical apparatus, the floor littered with crates and packing straw.
+    ↳ **Lighting:** Natural light enters dimly through a "foggy cupola."
+*   **[The Doctor's Cabinet]**
+    ↳ **Access:** Reached via a flight of stairs at the far end of the theatre, through a door covered in red baize.
+    ↳ **Description:** A large room furnished with "glass presses," a cheval-glass (full-length mirror), and a business table.
+A fire burns in the grate.
+    ↳ **View:** Three dusty windows, barred with iron, look out onto the court.
+    ↳ **Significance:** This is Jekyll's private study within the laboratory complex, where he secludes himself.
+It is where Utterson finds him "deathly sick" after the Carew murder and where Utterson suspects the "Hyde" letter was actually written.
+/END 🔬 **Laboratory & Cabinet Interior**

+/START
 ### ⚙️ **Operational Dynamics** [Strength: Low]
 *   **Staff:** A "well-dressed, elderly servant" named Poole is the butler.